reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_OSX.md

 	   ...

 If everything went well the script should print out the movies that are being shown.
-Nice ey?
+Nice, ey?

 If you are new to Python please stop and read through the code and convince yourself that it does what it is meant to do.
-The author of the Python language state that the language is so simple that it is almost identical to natural languages.
+The author of the Python language states that the language is so simple that it is almost identical to natural languages.
 I don't agree.
 But simple well written Python code can be that way;
-but most often in large python code base things can be quite tricky.
+and most often in large Python code base things can be quite tricky.
 But that is my rant.
 Don't take my word for it.

 You should now have everything setup for writing Python code on your Mac.